oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

     ...
 }
 ```
-As the `menu-api` must be configured as an OAuth2 resource server, add the following properties:
+As the `menu-api` must be configured as an OAuth2 resource server, add the following properties to the `application.properties` file:

 ```properties
 # application.properties